 Number of Data Classes

-You can also choose the number of data classes (from 2 to 7).
-This can help set the range of different line weights you would like in your map.
+After you set a value for Scale Line weight by Value, this setting allows you to choose the number of data classes (from 2 to 7).
+This can help set the range of different line weights and colors you would like in your map.

 When clicking on a specific shape, these are the details that will be displayed.
 You can configure a column to be used as the Flyout Title as well as add additional columns to your flyout details.